-- Maple Sugaring at Cleveland Metroparks – Self-guided hikes through the sugarbush in 2021 allowed visitors to learn about the history of maple sugaring, and then they could watch sap being made into syrup at the sugar house.
-Dates for this free event at Rocky River Nature Center were March 6-7 and 13-14 in 2021.
+- Maple Sugaring at Cleveland Metroparks – Self-guided hikes through the sugarbush in 2023 allow visitors to learn about the history of maple sugaring, and then you can watch sap being made into syrup at the sugar house.
+Dates for this free event at Rocky River Nature Center are March 4-5, 11-12, and 18-19 in 2023.

 - Maple Sugar Days at Hale Farm & Village – Hale Farm in Summit County has its own maple sugar days at its replica 19th-century village.
 Families can watch demonstrations on tree tapping and the process of boiling sap into syrup, and end the day with a pancake breakfast.
-Dates in 2021 were March 13-14 and 20-21.
+In 2023, this happens on March 4-5 and 11-12.

 In Geauga County, lots of local farms offer maple sugaring events throughout March, too, including Butternut Maple Farm, Messenger Century Farm, and Pleasant Valley View Farm.
 There’s also the annual Geauga County Maple Festival, usually held the last full weekend in April.
-The festival won’t be happening in 2021, but is on the calendar for April 21-24, 2022.
+The festival is back this year, and scheduled for April 27-30, 2023.

 2. Spot spring blooms in the Metroparks